 Jamaican Ackee, contributed

 According to one writer, if there was a code word for all Jamaicans it probably would be Ackee.
-Not only is ackee a key ingredient our national dish - 'ackee and saltfish', it is also officially the national fruit and a national symbol
+Not only is ackee a key ingredient our national dish - 'ackee and saltfish', it is also officially the national fruit and a national symbol of Jamaica.

 The tree is not endemic to the Caribbean but rather, was introduced from West Africa in the 18th century during the slave trade.
 Its name is derived from the West African Akye fufo.